 While living and working in Nashville, as a session vocalist and keyboardist, she performed in the house band for the nationally acclaimed Western Beat Roots Revival, a weekly live radio broadcast of Americana music, where she enjoyed working with many new as well as established artists.
 Such a creative and supportive environment served to enhance her songwriting skills.

 Her CD, titled Leap of Faith, contains 12 songs that are an Americana blend of R &B, Country, Rock, and Pop.
 Over half are penned by Dallis and special guest appearances are featured from some of the finest musicians the San Francisco Bay Area has to offer, and she continues to write, record, and perform live for her "faithful" following.

-Currently, Dallis is enjoying her involvement in wonderful new project: King/James Tribute (The music of Carole King and James Taylor).
-The band is a family of like-minded musicians, and each player brings his and her best talent to re-create the tapestry of music that catapulted these two influencial artists to the crowning glory of "songwriting royalty."
+Dallis has enjoyed her involvement in a wonderful project: King/James Tribute (The music of Carole King and James Taylor).
+The band featured the music that catapulted these two influencial artists to the crowning glory of "songwriting royalty."

 Currently, Dallis can be heard with the great band, the New Copasetics ("Semi-acoustic, Back Porch Americana & Tropicana:" American Roots Twang plus a side of Cuban, Hawai'ian & Carribean).
 Their repertoire extends from originals to their own take on select material from great artists such as The Band, Rockpile (Nick Lowe & Dave Edmunds), Ry Cooder, Emmy Lou Harris, Arthur Alexander, Hank Williams, Richard Thompson, Buddy & Julie Miller, Manual Galban, Desmond Dekker, Doris Troy, Delbert McClinton, Tina Turner, Little Feat, Moon Mullican and Bob Dylan.